elcuervo/picomachine/README.md

 // Callback for all the things! machine.on('any', function() {
-  console.log('I'm triggered in allllll the events!!!');
+  console.log("I'm triggered in allllll the events!!!");
 });

+machine.trigger('confirm');
+// The thing is confirmed
+// I'm triggered in allllll the events!!!
 ```